FOREX-Yen gains after Kuroda sticks to negative rate script

 * Focus shifts to U.S. presidential debate

-* Trump win might aid U.S. currency, hurt peso, Canadian dollar (Adds more comment, updates prices)
+* Trump win might aid U.S. currency, hurt peso, Canadian dollar (New throughout, changes dateline from previous TOKYO)

 By Patrick Graham